pulakk/Website-Builder-in-Javascript/README.md

 }
 ```

-The php script *save.php* then creates a folder with the desired project name, if it doesn't alread exist, and then creates or updates the html and css files inside it.
+The php script *save.php* then creates a folder with the desired project name, if it doesn't already exist, and then creates or updates the html and css files inside it.
 These files are later used to load saved projects.

 ```php
 <?php